turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 * How can you align intent and impact?

 ### Activity: Team Retros
-Choose a format to run your retro and grab a chart paper (or 2) and copious post-its!
-You have 20 minutes to retro in your team.
-Remember to end with actionable next steps for your team to take.
+Choose a format to run your retro and grab a chart paper (or 2).
+You have 15 minutes to retro in your team:

+1. Review your norms again
+2. Post your post-its & discuss:
+  * What trends do you see?
+  * What do you want to keep doing?
+  * What do you want to stop doing?
+3. Decide on action steps:
+  * What are the next steps?
+  * Who is owning that action step?
+  * When will it be done by?

 ### Debrief/Closing
 2-3 groups share out their takeaways from the retro: